-Day 5: Free time in the morning & transfer out
+Day 5: Leisure time in the morning & transfer out airport Mataveri.

-Pick up from your hotel and transfer to Easter Island airport.
+Pick up from your hotel and transfer to Easter Island airport Mataveri.
 Half day services with English tour guide.
 Flight to Santiago.

 Note: Don´t forget to confirm the time of your transfer out with our local representative or your tour guide at Easter Island.